 The module supports three FIPS Approved modes of operation and one non-Approved mode of operation.
 The three FIPS Approved modes are identified as FIPS Standard, FIPS Reduced Throughput, and FIPS Recovery.
 The module must always be zeroized when switching between a FIPS Approved mode of operation and the non-Approved mode of operation and vice versa.

 1.2.1 FIPS Approved Modes

-The Crypto-Officer places the module in an Approved mode of operation by following the instructions in the crypto-officer guidance (section 6.1).
+The Crypto-Officer places the module in an Approved mode of operation by following the instructions in section 6.2.1 and 6.2.2.